huweixuan/bili-mock/README.md

 # bili-mock
-restful mock server for front-end developer, fork from imock, support ssi
+mock server for front-end developer, fork from imock, support ssi and restful api

 ## Install